Great Celebration in KurudschikaFielder, Elsa (Hintz). "Great Celebration in Kurudschika." Mitteilungsblatt, January 2009, 19-20.

 Meanwhile people of rank from Peterstal had arrived: Mr. Paskalow the mayor and co-organizer, Mr. Maslinkow the former mayor, Mr. Lambov the chairman of the joint-stock company and co-organizer, Father Sergij the priest, Mr. Beril the head and teacher of his school, Mr. Kalamanov the head of the culture centre, and Mrs.Jelena Barbowa Federovna our most important link, co-organizer and German teacher, husbands and wives, many friends and also lots of locals.

+A shuttle school bus transported young and old participants to and fro between the two places.
+On the meadows in front of the chapel a large parking lot was created where cars and even horse-drawn vehicles in great numbers such as Kurudschika hadn’t seen for a long time.
+A long row was formed behind Father Sergij the clergyman from Peterstal and moved up the hill to the former German cemetery.
+The way up there was marked with white sand.
 Driving there you can see the cemetery area on top fenced with light blue poles.
 A blue wooden cross at the entrance invites the visitors to prayers.
 Next to that you can see the memorial tablets on a pedestal in memory of the German settlement.
 Locals light candles and donate flowers on this beautiful summer morning.
 Everybody is dressed up in his best Sunday Suit.
 The Orthodox priest blesses the cemetery and consecrates the memorial tablets, while the parish is singing a hymn.
 Mr. Alfred Hein gives a speech of commemoration of the dead which is followed by a minute’s silence and the collective Lord’s Prayer and the hymn "Walk off my heart and look for joy"("Geh aus mein Herz und suche Freud" by Paul Gerhardt).
 That caused many tears in the eyes of the Germans as well as in the eyes of the locals.
 Then this simple celebration is closed at that so memorable spot.
 Standing in front of this memorial with the engraved cross, you can see down in the distance the remaining houses of Kurudschika and your eyes wander further up to the Kurudschika Valley and across to today’s Moldova, and down to the Skinosy Valley towards Kolatschowka and Leipzig and up to the right towards the best wine areas on the elongated ridges and towards the Saki Valley with Mintschuna and you can see a wide mountain range in a distance - which symbolizes past and future.

 A long silent row of people takes its way down into the Valley for the service inside and in front of the church which can’t receive the big crowd on that day.
 And without understanding each other’s languages, people understand each other.